scorpido74/azure-docs.nl-nl/articles/active-directory/develop/v2-oauth2-on-behalf-of-flow.md

 ---
-title: Microsoft identity-platform en OAuth 2.0 op namens-stroom | Azure
+title: Microsoft identity platform and OAuth2.0 On-Behalf-Of flow | Azure
-description: In dit artikel wordt beschreven hoe u gebruik van HTTP-berichten voor het implementeren van service-to-service-verificatie met behulp van de OAuth 2.0 op namens-stroom.
+description: This article describes how to use HTTP messages to implement service to service authentication using the OAuth2.0 On-Behalf-Of flow.
 services: active-directory
 documentationcenter: ''
 author: rwike77